Rental Property Cash Flow Calculator

 Worked Examples:

-A duplex profile with a $420,000 purchase price, $3,200 monthly rent, $100 other monthly income, 7% vacancy, 25% down, a 7.25% loan, and the default reserve assumptions produces roughly $1,592 monthly NOI.
-The modeled debt service is about $2,149, so Monthly cash flow is about -$556 and the verdict is Subsidy risk.
+A duplex case using a $420,000 purchase price, $3,200 monthly rent, $100 other monthly income, 7% vacancy, 25% down, a 7.25% rate, a 30-year term, and the default reserve assumptions produces about $1,592 / mo in Net operating income.
+The modeled Debt service is about $2,149 / mo, so Monthly cash flow is about -$556 / mo and the verdict is Subsidy risk.

 FAQ:

-Is NOI the same as cash flow?
+Is NOI the same as monthly cash flow?

 No. Net operating income is income after vacancy and operating expenses, before debt service.
 Monthly cash flow subtracts the modeled principal-and-interest payment after NOI.

-Where do repairs and reserves belong?
+Where should repairs and reserves go?

 Glossary: